livefir/docs/app.md

 go run counter.go
 ```

 Open your browser and go to [http://localhost:9867](http://localhost:9867) to see the reactive counter in action.
-Here's how the code finally looks like:

 <!-- end section2.3 -->